oobecomau/desktop.gov.au/docs/as-built-as-configured/hybrid-task-sequence.md

 <p id="date-and-time">5 minutes to read - 30 March 2023</p>

-The following provides guidance on settings required to develop a Windows 10 task sequence that can be used as the basis for the Agency specific Operating System image used prior to Autopilot taking over the image in Hybrid deployments.
+The following provides guidance on settings required to develop a Windows 10 task sequence that can be used as the basis for the organisation specific Operating System image used prior to Autopilot taking over the image in Hybrid deployments.

 ## Base configuration